 He is a Fellow Chartered Banker and serves as a Council Member of the Asian Institute of Chartered Bankers and the Chairman of its Education Committee.
 He is also a member of the Board of Directors of the Asian Banking School and the Chairman of its Talent Development Committee.
-He also serves as the Chairman of the Board of Directors of the Finance Accreditation Agency Berhad.

 Mr Donald has had a fulfilling career with Bank Negara Malaysia (BNM) for 36 years, rising to the rank of Assistant Governor, with key responsibilities over the financial stability function, including oversight of BNM's Financial Stability Report.
-His work experience included leadership and management oversight over the supervision and regulation of the banking and insurance industry in Malaysia, training and development activities with the banking and insurance institutes, and serving as country representative in international supervisory bodies.
+His work experience included leadership and management oversight over the supervision and regulation of the banking and insurance industry in Malaysia, training and development activities with the banking and insurance institutes.
+He also served as the Malaysian representative in international supervisory bodies, including the Basel Committee on Banking Supervision (BCBS) and the International Association of Insurance Supervisors (IAIS).